livebg/smstools/README.md

 #### GSM 03.38 encoding conversion

-The `SmsTools::GsmEncoding` class can be used to check if a given UTF-8 string can be full represented in the GSM 03.38 encoding as well as to convert from UTF-8 to GSM 03.38 and vice-versa.
+The `SmsTools::GsmEncoding` class can be used to check if a given UTF-8 string can be fully represented in the GSM 03.38 encoding as well as to convert from UTF-8 to GSM 03.38 and vice-versa.

-The main API this class gives you is:
+The main API this class provides is the following:

 ```ruby
 SmsTools::GsmEncoding.valid? message_text_in_utf8   # => true or false